The First Dedicated Survey of Atmospheric Escape from Planets Orbiting F Stars: Individual Planet Results

 We observed He$^*$ transits of WASP-103~b on UT May 16 2024, UT May 17 2024, and UT April 30 2025.
 We obtained optimal results when we included airmass as a detrending vector for the nights of UT May 16 2024 and UT May 17 2024, and no covariates for the night of UT April 30 2025.
 Our optimized individual fits result in radius ratios of $0.1184_{-0.0069}^{+0.0064}$, $0.1113_{-0.0015}^{+0.0030}$, $0.100_{-0.015}^{+0.013}$ for the first, second and third nights.
 We note that while the first and second night radius ratios are within approximately $1\sigma$, the third night radius ratio is discrepant and is likely a result of the significantly shorter baseline and higher noise on this night.
-These radius ratios translate to mid-transit excess absorption values of $0.23_{-0.18}^{+0.18}\%$, $0.051_{-0.038}^{+0.076}\%$ and $-0.22_{-0.31}^{+0.31}\%$ respectively.
 For our final fits, we adopted fixed limb darkening coefficients as the calculated limb darkening coefficients were within $1\sigma$ of the retrieved limb darkening coefficients.
-Jointly fitting our observations resulted in a final transit depth of $0.1092_{-0.0047}^{+0.0046}$, which we compare to the nominal transit depth reported in \citet{GillonAnderson2014} to obtain a mid-transit excess absorption of $-0.0024_{-0.1129}^{+0.1151}\%$, corresponding to a non-detection of an outflow with a 95th-percentile upper limit of 0.19$\%$ on the excess absorption.
+Jointly fitting our observations resulted in a final radius ratio of $0.1092_{-0.0047}^{+0.0046}$.

+\citet{CartierBeatty2017} measured resolved spectra of WASP-103 and its companion using the G141 grism on HST/WFC3, and reported a flux contamination ratio (flux of the contaminant over the flux of WASP-103) of 0.0923 in a 0.0325 $\mu$m wide bandpass centered at 1.0783 $\mu$m.
+We therefore adopted this value for the corresponding flux ratio in the He$^*$ feature and rescaled our retrieved retrieved radius ratio of $0.1092_{-0.0047}^{+0.0046}$ to account for this contamination, resulting in a corrected radius ratio of $0.1141_{-0.0049}^{+0.0048}$.
+To find the corresponding mid-transit excess absorption, we compared our corrected radius ratio to the contaminant-corrected radius ratio reported in \citet{CartierBeatty2017} from a fit to the white-light curve ($1.1-1.7$ $\mu$m).
+We find a mid-transit excess absorption of $-0.038_{-0.1097}^{+0.1121}\%$, consistent with zero.